SeanDisaro/DeflationPIML/README.md

 # DeflationPIML
-This repository is to test PDE deflation methods with neural networks.
+This repository is to test PDE deflation methods with neural networks for a forthcoming paper.
+If you want to read the current draft, then please contact me on seandisaro@gmail.com

 ## Installation
 Use python 3.12.